A Learning Path is a set of various learning goals, where the user progress is tracked and displayed in various parts of Valamis.

 Learning paths can be a handy tool for organizing and curating learning content.
 It utilizes gamification principles, allowing users to receive award and increase their skills in the environment.

-The main view has four tabs:
+The main view has five tabs:

 - All learning paths - shows all of the learning paths in the chosen scope (all courses or one course)